 Meals by Grace partners with local school systems to identify children that are hungry and suffer from "food insecurity".
-Food insecurity is the politically correct term for the fear and anxiety that come from not knowing where your next meal will be served.
+Food insecurity is a term that describes the fear and anxiety that come from not knowing where your next meal will be served.
 In the school systems, the school social workers look for children who have dropping grades, sleep in class, and roam the lunch room asking for food.

 One unique aspect to Meals by Grace is that we love kids serving kids.
 Therefore, the first Sunday of every month, we let the children of our volunteers make the food for our families.
 It’s an incredibly fun time and teaches our kids the value of serving others that may have less.Learn More